 Walt Green serves as the United States Attorney for the Middle District of Louisiana.
 On March 13, 2014, President Barack Obama nominated Mr. Green for the position of United States Attorney for the Middle District of Louisiana.
 The U.S. Senate unanimously confirmed Mr. Green’s nomination on May 1, 2014, and he was sworn in on June 2, 2014.

-Walt Green is the United States Attorney for the Middle District of Louisiana.
-As United States Attorney, Mr. Green manages a staff of more than 45 federal and contract employees.
+In this position, Mr. Green is the chief federal law enforcement officer within the nine parishes that comprise the Middle District of Louisiana.
+He manages a staff of more than 60 federal and contract employees.

-Walt Green is committed to carrying out the mission of the United States Department of Justice including protecting Americans from terrorism and threats to national security, both foreign and domestic; combating violent crime; fighting public corruption; and protecting the country’s vulnerable populations – children, the elderly, hate crime victims, and victims of human trafficking and exploitation.
+As United States Attorney, Mr. Green is committed to carrying out the mission of the United States Department of Justice including protecting Americans from terrorism and threats to national security, both foreign and domestic; combating violent crime; fighting public corruption; and protecting the country’s vulnerable populations – children, the elderly, hate crime victims, and victims of human trafficking and exploitation.

-On July 1, 2013, he assumed the duties of the Acting United States Attorney for the Middle District of Louisiana and as the Acting Executive Director of the National Center for Disaster Fraud (“NCDF”), formerly the Hurricane Katrina Fraud Command Center, located in Baton Rouge, Louisiana.
+In addition to his duties as U.S. Attorney, Mr. Green is the Executive Director of the National Center for Disaster Fraud (“NCDF”), formerly the Hurricane Katrina Fraud Command Center, located in Baton Rouge, Louisiana.
 The NCDF is the central point for the receipt and processing of disaster fraud-related complaints nationwide.

 Mr. Green continues to serve in the United States Marine Corps Reserve as the Officer-in-Charge of the Environmental Services Division, Marine Forces Reserve, and currently holds the rank of Colonel.